Mount Timpanogos Transit Center: Future plans

 One of the most important changes that affected the Mount Timpanogos Transit Center in the near future was the completion of the Utah Valley Express (UVX), a bus rapid transit line that connects the Orem and Provo FrontRunner stations by way of Utah Valley University and Brigham Young University, primarily along University Parkway (SR-265) and University Avenue (US-189).
 The UVX line began operations in August 2018.
 While the UVX line does not connect directly at the transit center, it does have a substantial impact on the bus traffic in the area.

-Another change that affected the transit center was be the construction of University Place, a mixed use development that essentially surrounds the University Mall.
+Another change that affected the transit center was the construction of University Place, a mixed use development that essentially surrounds the University Mall.
 While this construction did not require additional land, nor did it result in an increase in the overall square feet utilized for retail, it was anticipated to eventually include 1,100 housing units, a hotel, and 600000 sqft of office space, as well as a civic park.
-The transit center was anticipated to remain at its existing location on the eastern edge of this real estate expansion and was be the primary regular bus stop for the development.
+The transit center was anticipated to remain at its existing location on the eastern edge of this real estate expansion and was the primary regular bus stop for the development.

 In addition to the Utah Valley Express line, UTA also plans to eventually augment its service with additional BRT lines within about 5–16 years.
 One of these additional lines will connect the Provo and American Fork FrontRunner stations and will follow a route that runs primarily along State Street (US-89) through Provo, Orem, Lindon, Pleasant Grove, and American Fork.
 While this MAX line will not connect at the transit center either, it will pass along South State Street (about 2600 ft to the west) and will further affect the bus traffic in the area.

 In the fall of 2019, the lost and found/ customer service center was moved to the bus garage on Geneva Rd.
 With the bus bays now sitting empty, the only two bus routes serving the station are the 850 running from Lehi Station to Provo Central, and 862 from Orem Central to UVU, going around Orem city limits and ending at the University Place UVX stop.
 The physical facilities were demolished rather abruptly in January 2020 in preparation for a new Courtyard Inn by Marriott planned to open on the site.
 Adjacent bus routes continue to use the stop in front of the former site.